What Can the Semantic Web Do For Marketers?

 Finding users looking to make an imminent transaction is the ultimate quest for digital marketers.
 For a long time the best we could do was grouping users into affinity/interest categories in analytics and PPC bidding platforms.
 Finding people who were actually looking to make a purchase was beyond the scope of this segmentation.

-There are three basic types of searches that you can craft your marketing to target:
+There are three basic types of keyword intent that you can craft your marketing to target:

 - Navigational: These users want to get to a website, but don’t know the URL.
 They’re most likely going to be branded search terms.

 - Informational: This is the widest category of the three.
 These users are looking for information on a topic.
 However, they could be anywhere in the sales funnel from awareness to research to deciding, so you’ll have to devise a keyword strategy to target each each step.

 - Transaction: These users are the moneymakers.
 They’re actively looking for a page that will allow them to make a purchase, create an account, sign up for an email list, who however you measure your conversions.